sebastian-colomar/protech/upgrade/oc-adm/docs/01a-ocp.md

    ```

 1A.9.
-Upload the release and the openshift client tarball to the mirror host:
+Transfer the release images and the openshift client tarball to the mirror host:
    ```
    export MIRROR_HOST=mirror.sebastian-colomar.com
    mirror_remote_exec() {